shemtuti/weatherapp/README.md

 * Weather API key - ensure as a Developer you have a valid weather api key so as to be able to fetch weather information needed; Documentation: Current weather data - https://openweathermap.org/current and 5 day weather forecast - https://openweathermap.org/forecast5

-# How it's build
+# How it's build:
 - After setting up your API keys needed for the project, import/add them within the app and reference them accordingly.
 That is, Google Map API should be set within the Manifest file within application tag.
 Also add the dependecies needed as shown above under dependencies.
 Then also import the Open Weather API and reference it to when calling the API keys.
 See Constants.kt file.

-# More info:
+# NOTE:
-* No online tool used to generate models.
+* During initial launch, the app sometimes does not pick your current location coordinates(latlng), kindly ensure location is on and relaunch incase it does not pick your coordinates automatically.
-* No bugs yet observed in the app but there is still a few tweaks which can be done.
+* No major bugs yet observed in the app but there is still a few tweaks which can be done since the app is still under development.
 Incase of any bugs, any feedback will be highly appreciated.

 # TO-DO: